MicrosoftDocs/win32/desktop-src/DevNotes/ldrfastfailinloadercallout.md

-﻿---
+---
-Description: 'This function forcefully terminates the calling program if it is invoked inside a loader callout.
-Otherwise, it has no effect.' ms.assetid: '5C10BF04-B7C7-4481-A184-FDD418FE5F52'
+Description: This function forcefully terminates the calling program if it is invoked inside a loader callout.
+Otherwise, it has no effect. ms.assetid: 5C10BF04-B7C7-4481-A184-FDD418FE5F52
 title: LdrFastFailInLoaderCallout function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LdrFastFailInLoaderCallout function